+The facilities within the District are maintained and operated at a comparable level of service as in areas outside the District.
 The developers of the Dos Vientos Ranch were charged to develop and dedicate improvements and open space areas within the District boundaries as development occurred.
 These conditions were imposed to ensure that growth and development within the area included specific improvements to enhance the quality environment and life style for residents and property owners.
 It was determined that the availability and proper long-term maintenance of recreational improvements would sustain and enhance the quality of life within these developments.
-Although there are other improvements and facilities within the Coneio Recreation and Park District jurisdiction that are maintained by the agency. the improvements and facilities within this District require a higher level of service than many of the other improvements and facilities.
 Because Ad Valorem property tax revenues are insufficient for the Conejo Recreation and Park District to maintain the parks and open space areas serving the Dos Vientos area, the City of Thousand Oaks and the Conejo Recreation and Park District conditioned the developers to form an assessment district to provide a funding mechanism to support the ongoing maintenance of the Park sites maintained by the Conejo Recreation and Park District and the maintenance for the open space areas provided by the Conejo Open Space Conservation Agency (COSCA).